MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Read and Show

-If you derive default implementation of instance for `Show` and `Read` the string representing the data is actually the same as you would write it in Haskell code:
+If you derive default implementation of instances for `Show` and `Read` the string representing the data is actually the same as you would write it in Haskell code:

 ```
 Prelude> data Tree a = Leaf a | Node (Tree a) (Tree a) deriving (Show, Read)